pablotech80/bio_analyzer_APIRest/README.md

 The API is deployed on Heroku in beta: 🌐 Body Analyzer API on Heroku https://bioanalyze-f0d59edaef22.herokuapp.com

-Testing in production
+Testing in production,
-You can use the same routes and data mentioned in the previous sections, but replace http://127.0.0.1:5000 with the Heroku URL.
+You can use the same routes and data mentioned in the previous sections but replace http://127.0.0.1:5000 with the Heroku URL.
 ---

 ## **Endnotes**

-Future Releases:
+Future Releases
 * Authentication implementation.
 * Database integration.
 * Creation of a frontend to facilitate the use of the API.